Deciphering the Calendar Stone in the Capitol RotundaPosted on December 12

 By: Matt Guilfoyle

-AOC's Matt Guilfoyle investigates the myth of the Mayan Calendar at the U.S. Capitol.
+Architect of the Capitol's (AOC) Matt Guilfoyle investigates the myth of the Mayan Calendar at the U.S. Capitol.

 The Mayan Calendar has drawn a lot of attention lately, largely surrounded by myth and misunderstanding.
 It has even drawn focus to a lesser-known image in "The Frieze of American History" in the Rotunda of the United States Capitol.